 For Parents: Safety Center

 Hello, parents!
-On this page you’ll find information and resources to help you understand TikTok, and the tools you can employ to control your teen's experience. and how to help your teenager have the best experience with the app and community.
+On this page you’ll find information and resources to help you understand TikTok, the tools and controls you and your teen can enable together, and how to help your teenager have their best experience with the app and community.
 More generally, we encourage you to take an active role in your teen's online experience overall.
 Start the conversation early about internet safety, online privacy, and the options available to them.
 Your guidance can be invaluable!